 At a recent wine pairing dinner with beverage industry pros, I overheard a guy say, “Yeah, I’ve had that mezcal with the worm.
 I didn’t like it.”
 Please people, don’t drink anything with creepy crawlers in it.
-Worms inside mezcal bottles was a marketing gimmick to get more people to drink it because of rumored properties of an aphrodisiac, hallucinogen, or just makes you seem more badass.
+Worms inside mezcal bottles was a marketing gimmick to get more people to drink it because of rumored properties of an aphrodisiac, or just makes you seem more badass, but if you are actually looking for something to act as sexual enhancer, you better consider a testosterone booster.
 The worms (gusanos) are actually pesty butterfly larvae that feed off agave plants, but have no place in traditional mezcal.
 As Eva Pelzcer from Del Maguey mezcal admits, “it’s a smart marketing move, because you have to finish the bottle to get to the thing!”

 5. Mix it up

 The easiest advice when ordering or making Mezcal cocktails is to swap it out in any cocktail that calls for tequila.
 We also think it’s great to use it as a substitute in gin and whiskey cocktails.
 A well made Oaxacan Old Fashioned or Mezcal Negroni is just heaven.
 If you want to get creative, Ilegal Mezcal’s Gilbert Marquez has one easy rule of thumb: “If it grows together, it goes together.
 From Nopales to Grasshoppers, it all works.”